 Queenstown, New Zealand

-It's "in fair Verona where we lay our scene" and where two star-crossed famously lovers took their lives in the name of true love… As you might imagine from Shakespeare's writings, this quaint Italian city—a UNESCO World Heritage site—has an incredible history, with preserved ancient Roman monuments like the Castel Vecchio bridge and the stunning Arena di Verona amphitheater, which was built in the first century and is still in use today.
+It's "in fair Verona where we lay our scene" and where two star-crossed lovers famously took their lives in the name of true love… As you might imagine from Shakespeare's writings, this quaint Italian city—a UNESCO World Heritage site—has an incredible history, with preserved ancient Roman monuments, like the Castel Vecchio bridge and the Arena di Verona amphitheater, which was built in the first century and is still active today.

 Solo travelers looking for some luxury during their stay in Verona should book a room at the Palazzo Victoria.
 The interiors are fit for a princess; in fact, they're so pretty you might not want to leave.
 And you have the best seat in the house for people-watching, with views of the famous Corso di Porta Borsari, all in the comfort and safety of your own bedroom.
 If you do get tired of lounging, hit up the hotel's decadent club, where the décor is just as good as the drinks.